Dhruv-Kaneriya/OCR/README.md

-# OCR
+Homepage for an OCR web application.
 Use desktop brower.